Samir Mathur

 Bloomberg Municipal Bond 1-7 Year Blend Index is a market-value-weighted index that includes investment-grade tax-exempt bonds with maturities of one to seven years.

-Bloomberg 1–5 Year U.S. Government/Credit A+ Index is a market–value weighted index that tracks the total return results of fixed–rate, publicly placed, dollar–denominated obligations issued by the U.S. Treasury, U.S. government agencies, quasi–federal corporations, corporate or foreign debt guaranteed by the U.S. government, and U.S. corporate and foreign debentures and secured notes that meet specified maturity, liquidity and quality requirements, with maturities of one to five years, including A–rated securities and above.
+Bloomberg 1-5 Year U.S. Government/Credit A+ Index is a market-value weighted index that tracks the total return results of fixed-rate, publicly placed, dollar-denominated obligations issued by the U.S. Treasury, U.S. government agencies, quasi-federal corporations, corporate or foreign debt guaranteed by the U.S. government, and U.S. corporate and foreign debentures and secured notes that meet specified maturity, liquidity and quality requirements, with maturities of one to five years, including A- rated securities and above.

 Bloomberg Index Services Limited.
 BLOOMBERG® is a trademark and service mark of Bloomberg Finance L.P. and its affiliates (collectively “Bloomberg”).
 Bloomberg or Bloomberg’s licensors own all proprietary rights in the Bloomberg Indices.
-Neither Bloomberg nor Bloomberg’s licensors approves or endorses this material, or guarantees the accuracy or completeness of any information herein, or makes any warranty, express or implied, as to the results to be obtained therefrom and, to the maximum extent allowed by law, neither shall have any liability or responsibility for injury or damages arising in connection therewith.
+Neither Bloomberg nor Bloomberg’s licensors approves or endorses this material or guarantees the accuracy or completeness of any information herein, or makes any warranty, express or implied, as to the results to be obtained therefrom and, to the maximum extent allowed by law, neither shall have any liability or responsibility for injury or damages arising in connection therewith.

 This content, developed by Capital Group, home of American Funds, should not be used as a primary basis for investment decisions and is not intended to serve as impartial investment or fiduciary advice.

-All Capital Group trademarks are registered trademarks owned by The Capital Group Companies, Inc. or an affiliated company.
-All other company and product names mentioned are the trademarks or registered trademarks of their respective companies.
+All Capital Group trademarks mentioned are owned by The Capital Group Companies, Inc., an affiliated company or fund.
+All other company and product names mentioned are the property of their respective companies.

 Use of this website is intended for U.S. residents only.